History of BBS

 The Ohio American Legion's first "Boys State" program was held in 1936 in the cattle barns of the Ohio State Fairgrounds with over 440 delegates in attendance.

-Since 1936, Buckeye Boys State has been conducted annually, with the exception of 1945, when World War II restrictions forced a suspension of activities, and 1952, when a flood prohibited the use of the site at the time.
+Since 1936, Buckeye Boys State has been conducted annually, with the exceptions of 1945, when World War II restrictions forced a suspension of activities, 1952, when a flood prohibited the use of the site at the time, and 2020, when the COVID-19 pandemic threatened the health and safety of members and Delegates.

 Buckeye Boys State has had many "homes" since 1936: